Last Updated on June 29, 2021 by Sarah

-So, if like me, you want to add a bit of girl power to your picture books, I recommend you check out some of the 16 picture books with strong female characters below (or if your child is between 6 and 9, try these).
+So, if like me, you want to add a bit of girl power to your picture books, I recommend you take a look at some of the 16 picture books with strong female characters below (or if your child is between 6 and 9, try these).

 16 Picture Books With Strong Female Characters